Details

 Description

-Charming much improved 3 bedroomed cottage in the heart of a thriving Suffolk village.Understood to date back to the early 17th century with possible earlier origins, this charming grade II listed cottage, is currently altered to provide two separate adjoining homes as an ideal investment, yet can easily can be put back to form one larger home simply by removing two stud partitions.
-In more recent years, the property has been much improved, with works carried out including a re-thatched roof, new electric heating system, replaced kitchens and bathrooms and redecoration throughout.Extending to approximately 1700 sqft, the accommodation is offered with no onward chain and currently comprises three main reception rooms with Inglenook fireplaces and exposed beams, two rear halls leading to the two kitchens, shower room and bathroom and with three double bedrooms on the first floor, completing the accommodation.
+Charming much improved 3 bedroomed period house enjoying a prominent setting in the heart of a thriving Suffolk village.Understood to have been built in the early 17th century as a detached house and later attached on one gable end to the neighbouring 19th century cottage, this charming grade II listed house has been much improved in more recent years with works carried out including a particularly attractive re-thatched roof, new electric heating system, replaced kitchens and bathrooms and redecoration throughout.
+The house has been (up until recently) used as two adjoining houses providing a rental income for two properties and could easily lend its self to prospective buyers seeking one larger houses or two seperate properties.Extending to approximately 1700 sqft, the accommodation is offered with no onward chain and currently comprises three main reception rooms with Inglenook fireplaces and exposed beams, two rear halls leading to the two kitchens, shower room and bathroom and with three double bedrooms on the first floor, completing the accommodation.

 Outside